Funds Will Help Cities and Towns Pay for Improvements to Drinking Water and Wastewater Infrastructure

-BOSTON -- State Treasurer Deb Goldberg, Chair of the Massachusetts Clean Water Trust, announced more than $7.5 million in loan principal forgiveness for 17projects in nine communities statewide.
-The principle forgiveness funds are administered on a competitive basis to cities and towns most in need of financial assistance to help pay for improvements to drinking water and infrastructure.
+BOSTON -- State Treasurer Deborah Goldberg, Chair of the Massachusetts Clean Water Trust (Trust), announced more than $20.8 million in loan forgiveness was awarded for 36 projects in 26 communities across the Commonwealth.
+The loan forgiveness funds are administered on a competitive basis to cities, towns and water utilities most in need of financial assistance to help pay for improvements to drinking water and wastewater infrastructure.

-The Massachusetts Clean Water Trust improves the water quality in the Commonwealth through the provision of low-cost capital financing to cities, towns and other eligible entities.
-Due to the reduction of loan principal funded by this program, impacted communities will see their bi-annual loan repayments reduced, freeing up capital for other local needs.
-The loans were originated to pay for municipal water projects such as upgrades to water treatment facilities and stormwater and sewer improvement projects.
+The Trust improves the water quality in the Commonwealth through the provision of low-cost capital financing to cities, towns and other eligible entities.
+Because of the reduction of loan principal funded by this program, impacted communities will see their bi-annual loan repayments reduced, freeing up capital for other local needs.
+The loans were originated to pay for municipal water projects such as upgrades to water treatment facilities, stormwater and nutrient mitigation and sewer improvement projects.

-The $7.5 million in loan forgiveness funds is associated with a total original loan amount of more than $109 million.
-The Massachusetts Clean Water Trust lends financial assistance to the Commonwealth under the State Revolving Fund program which offers subsidized loans to cities, towns, and regional agencies to help protect their water resources and drinking water.
+The $20.8 million in loan forgiveness funds is associated with a total original loan amount of more than $230 million.
+The Trust lends financial assistance to communities in the Commonwealth under the State Revolving Fund program which offers subsidized loans to cities, towns, and water utilities to help protect and improve their water infrastructure.